opendenoising/opendenoising-benchmark/Documentation/README.md

 $ make html
 ```

 to run the process of compilation.
+We remark that the generated files will be available at "./Documentation/\_build/html".